ULEZ compliant vans: rules and charges explained

 How do I pay the ULEZ charge?

 You can pay any one-off ULEZ charges that you incur on TfL’s website.
-Regular users can set up an Auto Pay account for automatic payments, with registration for this service costing £10 per vehicle annually.
+Regular users can set up an Auto Pay account for automatic payments, and there are no registration or renewal fees for using this service.

 You can also download the TfL Pay app for free from the Apple App Store and Google Play Store.
 Alternatively, you can pay by phone.